SemdiankinaHalyna/Automated-Feedback-Analysis/README.md

 ### 📊 Analytical Excel Dashboard
 ![Analytical Excel Dashboard](https://github.com/SemdiankinaHalyna/University-review-analysis/blob/main/Images/Dashboard.png)

-### How to Interpret the Dashboard
-The dashboard can serve different purposes depending on the audience.

-For prospective students, absolute numbers and university comparisons are often more informative, as they help assess how frequently specific issues are mentioned and compare institutions.
-For organizations, relative metrics, issue distribution and trend analysis provide greater value, as they support monitoring overall feedback, identifying recurring problems and evaluating changes over time.

-The insights presented below are interpreted from the perspective of an organization using feedback analytics to support continuous improvement.

 ## Key Dashboard Insights

+Insights are presented from an organizational perspective, focusing on relative shares, issue distribution, and temporal trends to support decision-making

+### Sentiment Distribution
+- 🟢 **Positive:** 55.5%
+- 🔴 **Negative:** 36.4%
+- ⚪ **Neutral:** 8.1%

+### Main Issue Areas
+- Quality of education (largest share)
+- Academic process management
+- Attitude towards students

+### Issue Distribution (Top vs Bottom)
+- 📈 Quality of education: **28%** (highest)
+- 📉 Campus conditions: **11%** (lowest)

+### Temporal Trend (2009–2023)
+- Steady increase in issue-related feedback over time

+### Post-2023 Shift
+- 📉 Decrease in corruption-related mentions
+- 📈 Increase in academic process management concerns

 ## Limitations

-Results should be interpreted with caution, as online reviews may not represent the full student population.
+Results should be interpreted with caution, as online reviews may not fully represent the entire student population.
 The approach is most valuable when applied to large-scale feedback collected from trusted and consistent sources, such as official university feedback platforms or customer review systems maintained by organizations.
-In such cases, automated sentiment and topic analysis can support continuous monitoring of user feedback and help identify emerging issues at an early stage.
+In such settings, automated sentiment and topic analysis enables continuous monitoring of user feedback and early detection of emerging issues.

 ## Future Improvements